Dry Parsley Storage and Usage Guide: Maximize Flavor Without Wasting

 Storage Hacks for Dry Parsley

-If you’ve got a jar of dry parsley sitting in your pantry, don’t throw it away yet.
-With the right techniques, you can revive its flavor and make it useful again.
+If you've got a jar of dry parsley sitting in your pantry, don't throw it away yet.
+With the right techniques, you can maximize its flavor potential.
 Here are some storage hacks to keep your dry parsley at its best:

 • Store in an airtight container: Keep dry parsley in a sealed glass jar or resealable bag.
 This protects it from moisture and light, which can cause it to lose potency.